The following are opportunities to enhance a student’s degree in Chemical Engineering and include volunteer and paid experiences.

 ChE Ambassador

 Looking for a fun, practical, and convenient way to improve public speaking and leadership skills?
-Volunteer to become a CBE Ambassador!
+Consider becoming a CBE Ambassador!

 Prospective students visiting the Chemical and Biological Engineering (CBE) Department benefit from the knowledge and perspectives of our current undergraduate students.
-The Ambassador program is a volunteer opportunity for any CBE undergraduate student in at least their second year in the program.
+The Ambassador program is a paid student position for any CBE undergraduate student that meets the qualifications listed in the job description.
 It centers around the 1:10 – 2:00 pm weekday meeting time period when prospective student visit times are available with one of the department’s academic advisors.

 As a CBE Ambassador, you can expect to provide prospective students and their families with YOUR perspective of Iowa State and the Chemical Engineering major during visits.
 This sharing is primarily done through in-person guided tours of Sweeney Hall, and Ambassadors pair up to lead this experience.
 Finally, Ambassadors may be offered the opportunity to help with outreach campaigns to prospective students interested in the Chemical Engineering major and the College of Engineering.